PeriHub/PeriLab.jl/README.md

 - 🧪 **Test Pipeline**: The PeriLab Source Code will be tested in a test pipeline to ensure its correctness and performance.

+## Documentation

+Explore the comprehensive [documentation](https://perihub.github.io/PeriLab.jl/) for `PeriLab` and the seminar information for the first german Peridynamics course [Lecture Non-local structural mechanics and peridynamics](https://perihub.github.io/PeriLab.jl/dev/lecture/lecture/).

+### Examples

+A few basic examples of `PeriLab` can be found in the [examples](https://github.com/PeriHub/PeriLab.jl/tree/main/examples) directory, or if you want to have a look at results go to our growing [PeriLab-Results service](https://perilab-results.nimbus-extern.dlr.de).

 ## Installation

 The `PeriLab`  package is available through the Julia package system and can be installed using the following commands: